In this tutorial, we will see how to convert a PIE executable into a library.

 bin_.write(path + ".patched")

-Because PIE executables aim to be mapped at a random base address, they globally behave as a library.
-We only need to export the interesting functions.
+Because PIE executables are designed to be mapped at a random base address, they generally behave like a library.
+We only need to export the relevant functions.

-For non-PIE executables such transformation would be very difficult because it requires to transform first the executable into a relocatable executable.
-It means creating relocations, patching absolute jump, …
+For non-PIE executables, such a transformation would be very difficult because it requires first transforming the executable into a relocatable executable.
+This involves creating relocations, patching absolute jumps, etc.

-LIEF only support this transformation for ELF and we need to investigate the PE and Mach-O cases [3].
+LIEF currently only supports this transformation for ELF, and we need to investigate the PE and Mach-O cases [3].

 Notes